 “Are you calling me fat?”

-“Honestly, I can’t tell because of the oversized t-shirt.”
+“Honestly, I can’t tell on account of the oversized t-shirt.”

 A tiny tear trickled down the Ghost’s cheek.
 “It’s not easy, you know?” she said with a sob.
 “I mean, I’d like to take a little time for myself… maybe work out… join a gym… I swear, would it kill my husband to help out once in awhile?!”
 She wailed and buried her head into C.J.’s neck.